Uttam Kumar: Superstardom and expansion (1960–1975)

 Kumar collaborated with Tarun Majumdar in the detective thriller Jadi Jantem in 1974, in which he portrayed the role of P. K. Basu, a fictional character created by Narayan Sanyal.
-He did an extended cameo in the Biswajeet Chatterjee directorial Rawkto Tilak, which became commercially unsuccessful, while he further achieved success by resetting his image of a "romantic hero" in the films Alor Thikana and Bikele Bhorer Phool.
+He did an extended cameo in the Biswajeet Chatterjee directorial Rakta Tilak, which became commercially unsuccessful, while he further achieved success by resetting his image of a "romantic hero" in the films Alor Thikana and Bikele Bhorer Phool.
 Partha Pratim Chowdhury's political drama Jadu Bansha, which had Kumar as a middleclass businessman, was unanimously praised by critics, while the film was a box-office bomb.
 Before the end of the year, Kumar delivered a stellar performance in Shakti Samanta's action film Amanush.
 Simultaneously shot in Bengali and Hindi, the former version released during Durga Puja, while the latter version released in March 1975.
-Kumar's performance in the film saw him receiving both his first Filmfare Award for Best Actor and the seventh time BFJA Best Actor Award.
-Running for over 96 weeks in theatres, Amanush became the most successful film of Kumar's entire career.
+Kumar's performance in the film saw him receiving both his first Filmfare Award for Best Actor and the seventh time BFJA Best Actor Award, and also marks his return to Hindi cinema after Chhoti Si Mulaqat.
+Running for over 96 weeks in theatres, Amanush became the most successful film of all time in Kumar's entire career.
 The film also became iconic for his chemistry with Kishore Kumar as a popular actor-singer duo.
-In 1975 he appeared in big hit films such as Sanyashi Raja, Mouchak, and Agnishwar, and worked with Suchitra Sen for the last time in Priyo Bandhobi.
-In that same year he appeared in Bagh Bondi Khela as the villain.
+Besides, the success of the film established Kumar as a bonafide box office draw and the film recorded a large repeat audience.
+Amanush was re-released many times and grossed several times more than its original run, with many theatres showing it to packed houses.